basher/Web-UI-Boilerplate/ui/README.md

 - [ES6 template literal syntax highlighter](https://marketplace.visualstudio.com/items?itemName=julienetie.vscode-template-literals).
 Useful when editing Storybook/HTML stories, which use ES6 template literals.

 ## Supported browsers
-- The [default browserslist configuration](https://github.com/browserslist/browserslist#best-practices) has been defined in `.browserslistrc`.
+- The [default browserslist configuration](https://github.com/browserslist/browserslist#best-practices) has been defined in `package.json`.
 - Run `npx browserslist` to see a list of supported browsers.

-### Testing for browser support in the UI

-> NOTE: The syntax for the [supported-browsers](https://github.com/browserslist/browserslist-useragent-regexp#browserslist-useragent-regexp) script differs in Windows environments versus MacOS/Linux.
-- The `supported-browsers` script in `package.json` uses the `browserslist-useragent-regexp` package to extract the browserslist config into an exportable JavaScript module containing a REGEX of supported browsers.
-- This is imported in the generated REGEX in `src/javascript/utils/browser-support.ts` to match against the current browser.

 ## Parcel bundler
 ```